MolSSI/cookiecutter-mmic/README.md

 ## Acknowledgments

-The MMSchema cookitercutter is based on the CMS cookiecutter developed by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/); and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).
+This cookiecutter is based on the CMS cookiecutter developed by Levi N. Naden and Jessica A. Nash from the [Molecular Sciences Software Institute (MolSSI)](http://molssi.org/); and Daniel G. A. Smith of [ENTOS](https://www.entos.ai/).
 Copyright (c) 2021.